zheka2304/innercore-mod-toolchain/CONFIG.md

 │  ├─ description: ""
 │  ├─ clientOnly: false
 │  └─ *icon: "mod_icon.png"
+├─ project: {} // other project assembling properties
+│  ├─ composite: true // compilation separate files with each other, allows same declarations usage between them and speed up build time; actual for tsc
+│  ├─ useReferences: false // whether or not compilate directories with other separate files and use same declarations; if project uses at least two directory sources, speeding up compilation with tsc
+│  └─ quickRebuild: true // quick rebuilds single directory if only it changes, otherwise everything works as expected; usable when using `useReferences`
 ├─ api: "CoreEngine" // "CoreEngine", "AdaptedScript", "Preloader", "PrefsWinAPI", "Instant" ├─ optimizationLevel: -1 // value between -1..9, serves to unload scripts from memory ├─ setupScript: null // path to script that is triggered when unpacking project archive in mod browser